YingnanW/YingnanWang_LViT/README.md

 ## Data
 There are samples, and more will be uploaded gradually.

 The full dataset can be requested via the contact information in this paper and also on the webpage.

 ## Environment Configuration
 Python 3.7

 Pytorch >= 1.13.0

-For more information on environment configuration, see the requirements.txt file
+For more information on environment configuration, see the requirements.txt file.

 ## Citation